DataDrum/APIDocs/source/index.html.md

 This endpoint does everything above but for two (or more) indicators.
 You can keep going with many more as long as they're separated by commas.

 The example on the right compared Ukraine's annual inflation with that in Mexico with the indicator `mx_cpi_headline_annual.val`

+Annual inflation in Mexico was around five times lower than that in Ukraine towards the end of 2008.

 # Response Formats